gvwilson/sensibleadventures/bookster/new.md

 lowered himself creakily onto the stool behind the room's battered old writing stand.

 "Tie it closed," he ordered.
-Piaere fastened the door shut as Razi opened his bag and took out a cylinder of black leather as long and as thick as his forearm.
+Piaerre fastened the door shut as Razi opened his bag and took out a cylinder of black leather as long and as thick as his forearm.
 Silver stitching decorated both of its ends and the seam on its side.
 A wooden box came next, and then the knife.